tristenjackson/lhsdesign-/README.md

 # lhsdesignplus
-Matlab functions for obtaining Latin hypercube samples of 11 continuous distribution types, subject to input parameters.
+The functions found in this file serve as specialized means of obtaining a Latin hypercube sample from each of Matlab's supported continuous distribution types, subject to optional distribution parameters.
+This is dissimilar to Matlab's 'lhsdesign' in that this function allows the user to sample from a particular distribution type, choose appropriate distribution parameters, and select an iterative number of n x 1 runs of this sampling procedure.
+These functions supports a variable number of input arguments and the inputs are defined within the function according to the chosen distribution.